yehia67/documentation/iot/0.1/cryptocore/iota-projects/send-zero-value.md

 # Send a zero-value transaction with the CryptoCore

-**In this guide, you create a bash script that takes a user's input to create a zero-value transaction, using the CryptoCore RS232 API.**
+**In this guide, you create a bash script that takes a user's input to create a zero-value transaction, using the CryptoCore UART API.**

 ## Prerequisites